UMR-CNRM/PHYEX/docs/CodingNorms.md

 ### When using mode\_ or modi\_?
 When writing a new subroutine, should we put it in a module (in a mode\_ file) or should we write the subroutine in a file and write the interface bloc in another file (modi\_ file)?

-The answer depends on whether the routine is the 'main' routine of the parameterisation or not.
+The answer depends on whether the routine is the 'main' routine of the parametrisation or not.
 If it is the 'main' routine, the interface bloc is declared apart, if not we can use a module.
-The idea behind is to break compilation dependency at the parameterisation level, and to isolate the interface declaration of the different routines that must be pluged in the hosting model.
+The idea behind is to break compilation dependency at the parametrisation level, and to isolate the interface declaration of the different routines that must be plugged in the hosting model.

 ### Norm
 Several constraints are imposed: